nabitbol/ft_transcendence/README.md

 - We decided to use github kanban board to create task and be more efficient with the repartition of the work.

 ### Conventional commit :
-- We used conventional commits for clarity and manageability. (more informations about conventional commits: https://www.conventionalcommits.org/en/v1.0.0/
+- We used conventional commits for clarity and manageability. (more informations about conventional commits here: https://www.conventionalcommits.org/en/v1.0.0/

 ### Review :
 - We protected the main branch and used mandatory review to keep clean code at all time.

 ### Monorepo :
-- We also decided to use a monorepo to increase our developping speed and avoid boilerplate code. (more informations about monorepos: https://monorepo.tools/)
+- We also decided to use a monorepo to increase our developping speed and avoid boilerplate code. (more informations about monorepos here: https://monorepo.tools/)

 ### Conception :

-- We started by designing our relationnal database using dbdiagram (https://dbdiagram.io/home)
+- We started by designing our relationnal database using dbdiagram (more informations about dbdiagram here: https://dbdiagram.io/home)

 ![database image](./assets/notes.assets/project.visualisation.assets/database.png)